Health and Safety: Consumers

 In a comprehensive 2002 review of the potential health impacts of styrene, a 12-member international expert panel convened by the Harvard Center for Risk Analysis concluded there was no health risk to the general public from exposure to styrene.
 Sources Since 2002, other expert groups have reached similar conclusions regarding cancer, including the European Union, the Texas Commission on Environmental Quality and the Danish EPA.

 The U.S. Food and Drug Administration (FDA), which regulates food safety and the safety of food contact packaging, has cleared polystyrene food packaging as safe for both hot and cold food and drink.
-Source In fact, styrene has a “Generally Recognized as Safe” designation from the FDA.
 Source

 In addition, tests and studies have repeatedly shown that the trace amounts of styrene which may migrate into food or drink from polystyrene containers or other packaging is minimal and does not have an adverse impact on consumers’ health.
 Source